 In this post, I will discuss one of the important parts of electrical power transmission and distribution and it is about the “Overhead Line”.
-I already postdated a couple of article about electrical transmission and distribution.
+I already postdated a couple of articles about electrical transmission and distribution.
 If you want you can have a look at it.
 Now come to the point.
 At first, what is the “Overhead Power Line?”

 Generally, an overhead electrical power line is a structure and its use for electric power transmission and distribution system and it transmits electrical energy or power for large distances from the generation center or plant.

 Overhead Electric Line Construction With Details:

 Along streets, alleys, through the woods and in backyards you may find many of the distribution lines that feed customers and your home by overhead structures.
 Generally, electric overhead lines use to stay exposed to wind and lightning, to trees and animals and to cars and kites.

-For this reason, it is one of the critical components in the reliability of distribution circuits system.
+For this reason, it is one of the critical components in the reliability of the distribution circuits system.

 Normally electric overhead constructions come in a variety of configurations.
 Generally, one primary circuit is used per pole but utilities sometimes run more than one circuit per structure.
 For a typical three-phase circuit the most common structure is the horizontal layout with an 8 or 10 ft wooden crossarm on an electric pole.

 But armless constructions can also found where fiberglass insulator standoffs or the post insulators are used in a tighter configuration.
 Utilities generally use 30 ft to 45 ft poles and set 6 ft to 8 ft deep.
-Vertical construction is also occasionally used in some area for a special reason.
+Vertical construction is also occasionally used in some areas for a special reason.

 Span lengths can be varying from 100 ft to 150 ft in suburban areas and 300 ft or 400 ft in rural areas.
 Distribution circuits generally have an under-built neutral system and the neutral use to acts as a safety ground for the equipment and provide a return path for any unbalanced loads and due to the line to ground faults.